dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 center of mass (CM), pivots around the foot in contact with l

-the ground—as if the body were an inverted pendulum.
+the ground — as if the body were an inverted pendulum.
 If you walk at speed 𝑣 and have leg length 𝑙, then the resulting circular acceleration (the acceleration toward the foot) is 𝑣2/𝑙.
 When you walk fast enough such that this acceleration is more than 𝑔, gravity cannot supply enough acceleration.

 This change happens when 𝑣 ∼ 𝑔𝑙 .
 Then your foot leaves the ground, and the walk turns into a run.
 Therefore, gait is determined by the dimensionless ratio 𝑣2/𝑔𝑙.
 This ratio, which also determines the speed of water waves (Problem 5.15) and of ships (Problem 5.64), is called the Froude number and abbreviated 𝖥𝗋.